HarrisonTotty/mkconf/README.md

     - "wamzo.conf"
 ```

-The `virtual_hosts` variable defines a list of dictionaries specifiying virtual host configuration files to include in the output directory, relative to the `vhosts.d` subdirectory of the specified configuration template directory as the value of the `file` key.
+The `virtual_hosts` variable defines a list of dictionaries specifying virtual host configuration files to include in the output directory, relative to the `vhosts.d` subdirectory of the specified configuration template directory as the value of the `file` key.
 Additional variables that are specific to each virtual host should also be specified here.
 In the example included within this repo, each virtual host specification includes the relevant root domain, primary subdomain, additional subdomains, and any additional alias domains. `mkconf` automatically sets the value of `vhost` to the relevant entry in `virtual_hosts` so that one may simply refer to variables specific to that virtual host via `vhost.foo` or `vhost['foo']`.
 Below is an example specification:

 ```
 virtual_hosts: